saralyns/salutationhelper/README.md

-# salutationhelper
+# Salutation Helper
-A quick project created to make writing form emails a little easier.
+_Salutation Helper_ was created to make writing form emails a little easier.